CENTER FOR PERFECTION STUDIES: CONTINUITY•SYMMETRY•HARMONY • USA • GOALS • March 2019

 - The conceptual door to this infinitesimal universe is where all four Planck base units concresce (grow together, yet individuate) to create a stream of infinitesimal spheres.
 Though physical, length-time are well below thresholds of measurement, the progression of mass-charge units can be studied.
 These four units are, in some manner of speaking, the Janus-face of each other and of light.

-- Conceptually, sphere stacking becomes cubic-closest packing; tetrahedrons and octahedrons emerge.
+- Conceptually, sphere stacking becomes cubic-close packing; tetrahedrons and octahedrons emerge.
 Doublings begin.
 Our universe emerges.
 Their numbers eventually begin to define things within our current scientific realities.
 This is a natural inflation.
-And, it’s not dark per se, it is just that light has not yet been defined.
+And, it’s not dark per se, it is just that visble light has not yet been defined.

 - Infinity can be understood more deeply.
 We hypothesize that instead of absolute space-and-time, it is better understood as continuity, symmetry and harmony.